Kisan Trains by Indian Railway

 Indian Railways have started Kisan Rail with a motive to encourage the villagers and farmers.
 Kisan Rail will ensure that agro-products reach from one corner to another corner of the country.
-Under the Indian Railway’s Kisan Rail Project, potential circuits for movement of vegetables, fruits and other perishables are being identified in consultation with Ministry of Agriculture & Farmers Welfare and Agriculture/Animal Husbandry/Fisheries Departments of State Governments.
-The assessment is being done on the basis of seasonal availability of these items for both way traffic, so as to obtain efficiency and economies of scale.
+Under the Indian Railway’s Kisan Rail Project, potential circuits for movement of vegetables, fruits, and other perishables are being identified in consultation with the Ministry of Agriculture & Farmers Welfare and Agriculture/Animal Husbandry/Fisheries Departments of State Governments.
+The assessment is being done on the basis of seasonal availability of these items for both-way traffic, so as to obtain efficiency and economies of scale.

 - First Kisan Rail: Devlali – Danapur: First Kisan Rail

 - Second Kisan Rail: Anantapur (Andhra Pradesh) – Adarsh Nagar (New Delhi): South India’s First “Kisan Rail”